 There are a lot of experts out there that will tell you simplicity is the way to happiness.
 And you know what?
 I’m sure they’re right…sometimes.

-I just happen to be on the other side of the crevasse yelling (to whomever chooses to listen), “Sometimes complexity can be quite fulfilling!”
+I just happen to be on the other side of the crevasse yelling (to whoever chooses to listen), “Sometimes complexity can be quite fulfilling!”

 My voice echoes, “quite fulfilling, quite fulfilling, quite fulfilling.”